-Now, just imagine that it is the 1960s and your particular Twenty Years Ago was World War II in Japan.
+Now, just imagine that it is the 1960s and your particular Twenty Years Ago had been World War II in Japan.
 In that mental space of “it just happened–or did it ever happen?” you might likely recall millions of brothers, sons and fathers brought home, if at all, in compact cedar boxes of ash.
 If you had lived in an urban area, you might well prefer to forget the sight of endless city blocks burnt out by fire bombings or atomic bombs, where hundreds of thousands of civilians had been incinerated in the name of a lost cause.
 Twenty years on, you might struggle with the issue of national war guilt… or maybe you wouldn’t, depending on your point of view.

 The military government of 1930s Japan–and a sizable slice of the populace, we may assume–had believed wholeheartedly that in trying to establish an economically sustainable empire centered on China, Japan was “just doing what (equally racially arrogant) European empires had done all over the world” in the decades and centuries leading up to World War I. In point of fact, however, by the time Japan started trying to do it, the Europeans and Americans would no longer countenance the kind of brutal domination that they themselves had perfected, perhaps especially not when practiced by a non-white, non-Christian nation.

 Whether you chose to acknowledge your country’s responsibility for starting the War and furthermore committing monstrous atrocities such as the Rape of Nanking or not, as a Japanese person in the ’60s you would at the very least have to face the fact that the rest of the world felt you had been a “bad” country.